 The Holt debate squad is open to 9-12 grade students.
 The league schedule begins in November and ends with the State tournament in December at the University of Michigan in Ann Arbor.
-The debate schedule also includes three to four weekend tournaments during the fall season and a spring tournament held every year on Mackinac Island at the Grand Hotel.
+The debate schedule also includes three to four weekend tournaments during the fall season.
 Students participating in debate will develop expertise in the topic area and will dramatically improve speaking skills, poise and self-confidence.